ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/data_reduction/Introduction_to_Spatial_Transcriptomics.md

 ___Slide-Seq___ transfers RNA from tissue sections onto a surface that is covered in DNA-barcoded beads with known physical locations, which allows for the position of RNAs at a 10 micro resolution.
 The mRNAs are caputured by polydT oligonucleotides, that allows spatial profiling of non-model organisms.

+___StereoSeq___ uses multidomain probes that include poly(dT) sequence to capture RNAs in a fresh tissue, as well as random barcoded sequences, coordinate identity, and molecular identifiers.
+It generates circularized sequences for rolling circle amplification and sequence on DNBSeq platforms.
+The spot size is 200nm and the distance between spots is 500nm.
+It provides large capture area of 1 cm^2 for standard frame and can be expanded to 13 X 13 cm^2.

+___GeoMx DSP___ hybridizes a pool of gene-specific probes to mRNAs.
+Each probe is linked to a unique digital spatial profiling (DSP) barcode via a UV-cleavable linker.
+After hybridization and optionally the selection of regions of interest, UV light is used to cleave the DSP barcodes that will undergo library preparation and sequencing.
+This platform is capable of profiling the whole transcriptomes and/or 570+ proteins at a resolution of at least 10 microns.

 A recent study compares a few sequencing based spatial transcriptomic platforms.

 <p float="center">